 5 Critical Steps to Prepare your Workplace for Hurricane Season

 The last several hurricane seasons have seen an increase in the activity in both the Pacific and Atlantic oceans.
-The 2023 hurricane season is quickly approaching, starting May 15 for the Pacific and June 1 for the Atlantic, and ending on November 30 for both.
+The 2024 hurricane season is upon us.
 The nature of our industry lends itself to being in the path of a storm, so it is critical to be prepared.

 While we as individuals often focus on making sure our families are prepared for storms with the help of our local government entities, it is also important to create a plan to protect our businesses and employees.